-The experiment was carried out at the Aquaculture Unit of the Agriculture College at Basrah University's Agricultural Research Station, which located in 16 kilometers northeast of the Basrah Governorate in the Al-Hartha District.
-(30o39'20.264"N, 47o 44'51.533"E).
+The experiment was conducted at Agricultural Research Station belong to Aquaculture Unit-Agriculture College - Basrah University, which located in Al-Hartha District about 16 km northern-east of Basrah Governorate (30°39'20.264"N, 47° 44'51.533"E).
 Six earthen ponds (600 m3) were used from 24th February to 23th July 2021.
 Filters made from agricultural shadow was put in inlets pipes of pond 1, 2 and 3 (T1), while inlets pipes of pond 3, 4 and 5 without filters (T2).
 Twenty five individuals of common carp were put in each pond with initial average fish weigh range of 111.1-140.0 g.

-Fish were fed daily with commercial sinking pellets made with a variety of ingredients (fish meal 25%, wheat flour 28%, barley 15%, soy meal 5%, and vitamins-minerals premix 2%), by the Agriculture College's Agricultural Consultant Office.
+Fishes were fed daily using a commercial sinking pellets manufactured by Agricultural Consultant Office belonging to Agriculture College using different ingredients (Fishmeal 25%, wheat flour 28%, wheat bran 25%, barley 15%, soya meal 5% and vitamins-minerals premix 2%).
 Feeding level 3% of fish weight was used.
-Fish weight and length were measured at the start and finish of the experiment.
-Fish samples were weighed on a regular basis in order to alter the daily feed schedule, which consisted of three meals: an early morning meal, a midday meal, and an afternoon meal.
+Weight and total length of fishes were measured at the beginning and at the end of the experiment.
+Subsamples of fishes were weighed periodically to change the daily feed that divided into three meals, the first given early at the morning, the second at mid-day and the third given at afternoon.
 At the end of the experiment the alien organism in all ponds were collected, classified and weighed individually except shrimp.

-Temperature, pH, and salinity of the pond water were among the environmental characteristics that were measured. at each weighing of fishes by (Mps556YSI).
+Environmental parameters were measured included both temperature, pH and salinity of the pond water were measured at each weighing of fishes by (Mps556YSI).
 These sampling during experiment period were used to calculate the following equations:

-Weight increments $$(WI,g) = FW - IW$$
+''' Weight increments (WI,g) = FW - IW

-$$Daily \ growth \ rate \ (DGR, gday^{-1}) = FW - IW \ day^{-1}$$
+Daily growth rate (DGR, gday - 1) = FW - IW \ days - 1

-$$Specific \ growth \ rate \ (SGR\%day^{-1}) = 100 [(ln FW) - (ln IW)] \ day^{-1}$$
+Specific growth rate (SGR\%day - 1) = 100 [(ln FW) - (ln IW)] \ days - 1

-$$Where: FW = Final \ fish \ weight \ (g); \ IW = Initial \ fish \ weight \ (g)$$
+Where: FW = Final \ fish \ weight \ (g); IW = Initial \ fish \ weight \ (g) '''

-Fish length-weight relationships were determined at the start and end of the experiment for each treatment using the following equation:
+The following equation was used to calculate the length-weight relationship for fishes at the beginning and the end of the experiment for each treatment:

-$$W = aL^b$$ (Pauly, 1983).
+$$W = aLb$$ (Pauly, 1983).

-Where W = the fish's weight in grams, L = its length fish in centimeters, a = the weight change rate with length (intercept), and b = the weight of the fish at one unit of length (slope).
+Where W= weight of fish in g, L= Length of fish in cm, a = describe the rate of change in weight with length (intercept), and b = weight at unit length (slope).

-The following equations were used to estimate the condition factors (K) before and after the experiment:
+The condition factors (K) were estimated before and after experiment using the following equations:

-- 1- Fulton's condition factor, K value was calculated using Froese (2006): - $2- K3 = 100 W/L^3$ - 2- Estimate the modified condition factor (Ricker, 1975), by used Gomiero and Braga (2005):
+1- Fulton's condition factor, the value of K was calculated according to Froese (2006):

+$$K3 = 100 \, w/L3$$

+2- Modified condition factor (Ricker, 1975) was estimated following Gomiero and de Souza Braga (2005):

-$$Kb = 100 W/L^b$$
+$$Kb = 100 w/Lb$$

-3- Relative condition factor 'Kn' (Le Cren, 1951) was assessed by Le Cren (1951):
+3- Relative condition factor 'Kn' (Le Cren, 1951) was estimated by Le Cren (1951):